-The rates on this page are the base rates only.
-Lenders charge their clients a rate made up of two parts.
+Lenders for business loans typically charge their clients a rate made up of three parts.

-The first part is the base rate, one that reflects the overall market costs of the funding, the type of loan, and the industry sector for this type of borrower.
+The first part is the base rate, one that reflects the overall market costs of the funding and treasury management.

-Unfortunately, base rates cannot really be compared with each other easily, as each institution uses slightly different criteria for setting them.
-We maintain this page because the changes reveal important interest-rate trends that drive buiness lending, rather than revealing specific lending cost levels.
+We maintain this page because the changes reveal important interest-rate trends that drive business lending, rather than revealing specific lending cost levels.